Mary responded, “I am the Lord’s servant. May everything you have said about me come true.”Luke 1:38

 The hope that is found in Christ.

 This Christmas I am hanging on to that hope.
-But I know their hope realized.
-For they knew this child was destined for great things.
+The difference is I know, along with many other, their hope realized.
+Mary and Jospeh knew this child was destined for great things.
 I know these great things.

 I know the Christ that bled upon the cross and rose from the dead.
 I know the resurrected King who is coming again.